Past Editions of Children's Writer's and Illustrator's Market

 Book Reviews Index Page

-I have reviewed the new annual editions of Children's Writer's and Illustrator's Market, also known as "CWIM," each year for several years now.
-If you know CWIM, you'll know that the core of it, listings of publishers and agents, is annually updated but changes only gradually.
-However, each year has different feature articles, and a new feature may get added to the market listings as well.
-This page summarizes such changes in recent editions.
+I reviewed the annual editions of Children's Writer's and Illustrator's Market, also known as "CWIM," each year for almost twenty years years.
+Under new management, it is no longer being published annually.
+If you know CWIM, you'll know that the core of it, listings of publishers and agents, is regularly updated but changes only gradually.
+However, each year the feature articles change, something may be dropped, or a new wrinkle may get added to the market listings.
+This page summarizes what you can find in editions through 2019.

 Book Reviews Index Page